insta-advance/qt5-qbs/README.md

 kept in sync between the host tools and the libraries).
 This has the advantage that the host tools are not tied with any single target Qt build.

-A command-line host tool, qhost(link), is used to emulate the query functionality of qmake.
+A command-line host tool, qhost, is used to emulate the query functionality of qmake.
 This allows QBS to in turn use the Qt builds created by this set of QBS files.